Mercenaries of the ancient Iberian Peninsula: 3rd century BC

 In 274 BC, Hiero II of Syracuse ended the traditional mercenary presence in Sicily in order to prevent more mutinies.
-He pitted them against the Mamertines, a body of Italian marauders, in the river Cyamosorus near the city of Centuripa, and then left them to their fate.
-Withholding his own citizen troops in order to stack the odds against the mercenaries, Hiero saw them being defeated and decimated.
-However, it is likely he continued hiring Hispanic mercenaries anyway, as Livy mentions them as auxiliars in the army of his grandson Hieronymus.
+He pitted them against the Mamertines, a body of Italian marauders, in the river Cyamosorus near the city of Centuripa.
+Withholding his own citizen troops in order to stack the odds against the mercenaries, Hiero left them to their fates and saw them being defeated and decimated.
+However, it is likely he continued hiring Hispanic mercenaries anyway, as Livy mentions them as auxiliaries in the army of his grandson Hieronymus.

 Carthaginian peninsular mercenaries did not return to Sicily until the First Punic War in 264, this time in the army commanded by Hanno.
-When Carthage lost the war the Hispanics were amongst the mercenaries transported to Africa to be paid off and discharged.
-There the foreign warriors rebelled against the Carthaginians when the latter were unable to pay their emolument, due to the economic sanctions imposed by Rome.
-This led to the Mercenary War and the destruction of the rebels by loyal Carthaginian forces led by Hamilcar Barca.
+When Carthage lost the war, Hispanics were amongst the mercenaries transported to Africa to be paid off and discharged.
+When the Punics were unable to pay their emolument due to the economic sanctions imposed by Rome, the warriors revolted, leading to the Mercenary War and their eventual destruction by loyal Carthaginian forces led by Hamilcar Barca.
 It would be in the Second Punic War, though, that Iberian peninsulars become a factor again, given that Hispania was the main front of the war.

 Upon Hamilcar Barca's arrival to Hispania in 237 BC, he succeeded at conquering multiple Hispanic tribes and drawing reinforcements from them, employing alliances, payment and hostages depending on the case.
 His son Hannibal continued his effort after his death with plans to lead an expeditionary army to Italy.
-As mentioned earlier, in this case it is again difficult to differentiate between true mercenaries and conscripted vassals: it can only be inferred that they would work for a payment whenever their procedence did not come from conquered regions, as apparently Hannibal himself only distinguished among his Hispanics by the form and degree of their allegiance.
-Thus, in 218, before departing from Cartagena, he sent 16,000 Bastetani, Oretani and Olcade serfs to garrison Carthage in exchange for 15,200 African javelin throwers, seeking to prevent any possible rebellion of any of them due to the distance from their home lands.
+As mentioned earlier, in this case it is again difficult to differentiate between true mercenaries and conscripted vassals; it can only be inferred that they would work for a payment whenever they did not hail from conquered regions.
+In 218, before departing from Cartagena, he sent 16,000 Bastetani, Oretani and Olcade serfs to garrison Carthage in exchange for 15,200 African javelin throwers, seeking to prevent any possible rebellion of any of them by putting distance from their respective home lands.
 He also released, before crossing the Pyrenees, many Carpetanians who did not wish to leave Hispania.
 As a consequence of those moves, Hannibal kept only those with a bond of devotion to him, which would presumably include mercenaries and the most loyal vassals.
 It is estimated that between 8,000 and 10,000 Hispanics, counting the sum of their many peninsular peoples, reached Italy with Hannibal.
 The majority of them might have been still alive and serving when he returned to Carthage in 202, proving the reliability that had moved the Punics to hire them.